 This master's degree is a 36-credit interdisciplinary program that doesn't require an undergraduate degree in industrial design, although completion of prerequisite courses may be needed.
 Students will be exploring topics like integrated design research, advanced design materials, entrepreneurship, technology commercialization projects and a design thesis.

 Established in 1876, Prairie View A & M was the first state-supported institution in Texas for African Americans; it's now open to students of all ethnicities.
 In 1998, the School of Architecture was established, and today it offers undergraduate and graduate degrees.

 This bachelor's degree program consists of 132 credits, and students may choose between a professional or non-professional track.
 The professional track prepares students for the Master of Architecture program.
 The non-professional track provides students with a basic foundation in architectural studies.
 Coursework for both tracks includes technical writing, architecture design, sustainable building and structural systems.

 Master of Architecture

 Students who pursue the Master of Architecture are placed within one of three program options.
 The first option is for students who matriculated from Prairie View A & M's undergraduate professional track, while the second option is for students who hold a pre-professional bachelor's degree in architecture.
 The third option is tailored to students with a bachelor's degree in an area other than architecture.
-Both the first and second degree options require applicants to submit design portfolios prior to admission.

-As of 2015, Rice University was ranked number nine among colleges with the happiest students.
 Rice University's School of Architecture offers both undergraduate and graduate degree programs.
 Students can take advantage of the school's study abroad opportunities, which are offered in places such as Paris.

 Bachelor of Art (B.A.) in Architecture/Bachelor of Architecture